ETH-PBL/Stargate/README.md

 Source the sourceme.h in the main directory of the gap_sdk and select 2-GAPOC_B_V2: \
 `source sourceme.h`

+### 3-Cloning this repo
+Exit the gap_sdk folder and clone this repository: \
+`git clone <<the url of this repository>>` \
+`cd Stargate`

+### 4-Downloading the dataset
+If you want to train on a small sub-set of the dataset, you can skip this section since the git repository already contains a small part of the dataset in the [dataset](dataset) folder.

+Download and un-zip the dataset. \
+Modify the DATA_PATHS in the [training_quantizaton/deep_learning_config.ini](training_quantizaton/deep_learning_config.ini) file so that it points to the directories in which you have downloaded the dataset.

-### Training & Quantization of the CNN Models
+### 5-Training & Quantization of the CNN Models

 Please, refer to the specific [README](training_quantization/README.md) to gain more insights on the execution.

 From the main folder of this repository execute the following commands: